vosaul/status.im/source/extensions/extension_types.md

 The first hook supported by Status is the chat command.

 ### Chat Commands

+#### Identifiers

-The root identifier for a chat command is `hooks/commands`.
+The root identifier for any chat command is `hooks/commands`.
+Use this to build a chat command extension.

-Each extension requires a unique identifier, e.g. `hooks/commands.collectible`.
+Each extension also requires a unique identifier, e.g. `hooks/commands.collectible`.

 In the case of a chat command, the unique identifier is what a user is required to type (e.g. `/collectible`) in order to execute a command within a chat.

+This unique ID must be _unique from all other command IDs_.
+It is recommended to use the DApp or company's name in the ID to ensure this.

 #### Properties